01 of 10

 Sand the rocker arms and assemble the base, rocker arms and chair using a socket set to tighten the nuts as shown in the image above.

-PLEASE NOTE: Although the placement of the bearings worked well when the prototype was built, a number of users have written and said that the chair tended to tip over backwards when the rear bearings are placed at 1-1/2" in from the rear.
-Moving the bearing in to 2-1/4" solved the problem for them.Continue to 9 of 10 below.
+Note: Although the placement of the bearings worked well when the prototype was built, the chair tended to tip over backward when the rear bearings are placed at 1 1/2" in from the rear.
+Moving the bearing in 2 1/4" solved the problem.Continue to 9 of 10 below.

 09 of 10